Jürgen Habermas turns down UAE award over human rights concerns | DW | 02.05.2021

 The UAE has been frequently chastised for its poor human rights situation.
 The country's rulers tightly control the media and wield broad discretion to punish individuals if they criticize the government.

-The Washington DC think tank Freedom House characterizes the UAE as "not free," due to the significant restrictions on civil liberties.
+Washington think tank Freedom House characterizes the UAE as "not free," due to the significant restrictions on civil liberties.

-Other human rights concerns include the UAE's exploitation of migrants from India and other countries under its Kafala system.
-The joint Saudi-UAE offensive towards Houthi rebels in Yemen has also drawn scrutiny due to the reported indiscriminate killing of civilians in one of the world's poorest countries.
+Other human rights concerns include the UAE's exploitation of migrants from India and other countries under its kafala system.
+The joint Saudi-UAE offensive against Houthi rebels in Yemen has also drawn scrutiny due to the reported indiscriminate killing of civilians in one of the world's poorest countries.

 wd/sms (AP, dpa)